rkray/weborf.py/README.md

 Weborf py
 =========

 Weborf.py is a minimal webserver.
-This little scipt works similar to the original weborf [https://bugs.launchpad.net/weborf].
-It based on the SimpleHTTPServer but is esear to configure.
+This little script works similar to the original weborf [https://bugs.launchpad.net/weborf].
+It based on the SimpleHTTPServer but is easier to configure.

     Usage: weborf.py [options]